logan-bobo/rds_auto_encrypt/README.md

 - RDS_INSTANCE
   - The identifier for your RDS instance example `"test-01"`
 - KMS_KEY (Optional)
   - If you have a KMS key you wish to use to encrypt your snapshot please reference the ID here.
-If not the program will create you a key called `"auto-gen-rds-encrypt-<random-string>"`
+If not the program will create a key for you.
 - DELETE_OLD
   - If set to true your original un-encrypted instance will be removed.